adrienne-deriv/deriv-com-playground/documents/development-guidelines.md

 ## Do:

--   Keep all files immediately relevant to a component inside the given component directory.
+-   Keep all files immediately relevant to a component inside the given coxmponent directory.
 -   Make it dead simple to import the coasdasdmponent from elsewhere.d
 -   Feel free to create sub-directories for relevant utils or helpersd if it helps to keep things tidy